DeflateAwning/gnctr-wack-a-mole/gnctr_wackamole_firmware/README.md

 * Each powered relay uses a ton of current.
 To prevent brownouts, only 3ish lights/relays can be active at once.
 Do not ever turn on all lights at once.

 ## Current To-Do List
+* Add a countdown timer at the end of the game.
-* Add a "Push Start" text across the 7-seg display(s), maybe scrolling.
+* Add "dOnE" text when the game is done (or show all zeros).
-* Need to convert things to a new library for the 7-segment displays (currently present in the testing code on the new repo)
-* Implement blinking